DevExpress-Examples/out-of-maintenance-maui-drawer-page-get-started/Readme.md

 ## Specify the Drawer Page Content
 In the *MainPage.xaml* file:
 1. Set the **DrawerPage.BindingContext** property to a **MainViewModel** object.
-2. Set the [DrawerPage.DrawerContent](http://docs.devexpress.com/MAUI/DevExpress.Maui.Navigation.DrawerPage.DrawerContent) property to a **ListView** object.
+2. Set the [DrawerPage.DrawerContent](http://docs.devexpress.com/MAUI/DevExpress.Maui.Navigation.DrawerPage.DrawerContent) property to a grid with a **ListView** object.
 Bind the list’s **ItemsSource** property to the **CarModelsByBrand** property of the view model, and set up list items to display brand names.
-3. Set the [DrawerPage.MainContent](http://docs.devexpress.devx/MAUI/DevExpress.Maui.Navigation.DrawerPage.MainContent) property to a **ListView** object.
+3. Set the [DrawerPage.MainContent](http://docs.devexpress.devx/MAUI/DevExpress.Maui.Navigation.DrawerPage.MainContent) property to a grid with a **ListView** object.
 Specify the list’s **ItemsSource** binding.
 The bound list should contain car models corresponding to the selected brand.

 ```xaml
 <dxn:DrawerPage xmlns="http://schemas.microsoft.com/dotnet/2021/maui"